 The TZ 100 model set provides a learning concept with which to introduce students to the discipline of descriptive geometry.

-A corner of a room, comprising three flat Plexiglas sheets, holds the models.
-The corresponding view is inserted into each plane of the room corner, so that it is possible to directly compare model (workpiece) and drawing.
+A 3D frame made of plexiglas enables multiview projection.
+The models are placed in the middle of the 3D frame.
+The corresponding view is inserted into each plane of the 3D frame, so that it is possible to directly compare model (workpiece) and drawing.

 A total of ten models of varying difficulty are included.
 One model is made of Plexiglas in order to develop an understanding of hidden edges.
 The other models are made of aluminium.